wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 ### Classes

-**Definition**: a collection of objects, sometimes known as blueprints of objects
+**Definition**: a collection of objects, sometimes known as blueprints of objects.
+It defines a set of attributes and methods that created objects (instances) have.

+**Example:**